goodbyekansas/nedryland/docs/src/components.md

 }
 ```

-The component will be exposed under the nix attribute `exampleComponent` so to build it you can use
+The component will be exposed under the nix attribute `exampleComponent` so to build it
-`nix-build -A exampleComponent.<target>` where `target` is for example `package` (see
+you can use `nix-build -A exampleComponent.<target>` or `nix build
+.#exampleComponent.<target>` where `target` is any target on the component (see
 [matrix](../concepts/matrix.md))

 ## Component Dependencies
 Nedryland supports components being dependent on other components.
-This is done by declaring
+This is done by
-your dependency as an input.
-This is true for both for packages available in pkgs and your defined components.
+declaring your dependency as an input.
+This is true for both for packages available in
-Add your dependency to the argument list to your file and Nedryland will automatically send it to the function
+pkgs and your defined components.
+Add your dependency to the argument list to your file
-call if available in either components or pkgs.
+and Nedryland will automatically send it to the function call if available in either
+components or pkgs.

 ```nix
 { pkgs, base, myDependency }: